testground/docs/concepts-and-architecture/daemon-and-client.md

 This architecture is flexible enough to run the daemon within a shared cluster, with many users, developers, and integrations \(e.g. GitHub Actions\) hitting the same daemon to schedule build and run jobs.

-{% hint style="info" %}
-At the moment, we do not run Testground in shared-cluster deployments; most developers spin up personal Kubernetes clusters, and run both the daemon and the client on their own development machines, pointing the local daemon to the remote k8s API.
+> At the moment, we do not run Testground in shared-cluster deployments; most developers spin up personal Kubernetes clusters, and run both the daemon and the client on their own development machines, pointing the local daemon to the remote k8s API.
+>

-However, as of Testground v0.5, **we do support running the daemon within a Kubernetes cluster as a pod.** This capability is vital to pave the way for shared-cluster deployments, which will enable much more efficient resource utilization and CI workflows.
+> However, as of Testground v0.5, **we do support running the daemon within a Kubernetes cluster as a pod.** This capability is vital to pave the way for shared-cluster deployments, which will enable much more efficient resource utilization and CI workflows.
-{% endhint %}

 ## Testground Daemon